 Youth Bible Survey

 All students are expected to be prompt and faithful in class attendance.
-A student is considered absent when not in attendance in a regularly scheduled class.
-Unexcused absence for the equivalent of two class sessions is allowed without penalty.
+A student is considered absent when not in attendance for a regularly scheduled class.
+An unexcused absence for two sessions is allowed without penalty.
 This exception is given to provide for absences due to personal reasons or to fulfill ministry opportunities.

-All students must sign the Attendance Sheet at the beginning of each class or the student will be marked absent.
+All students must sign the Attendance Sheet at the beginning of each session to receive credit for attendance.
 Students are not allowed to sign for each other.
 Students are responsible for all work required, including any assignments missed because of absence.

-Chapel programs will be held one Monday, Tuesday, Thursday or Saturday of that respective month starting in September.
+Chapel programs will be held on a Monday, Tuesday, Thursday or Saturday of a particular month.
 Participation of all students at these Chapel programs is mandatory.

 Chapel services are designed for: